 I was appointed foundation Professor of Physical Anthropology since 1988 at Murcia University, Spain, where I set up the Sub-Department of Physical Anthropology ("Área de Conocimiento de Antropología Física") in the Department of Zoology and Physical Anthropology in the Biology Faculty.
 I had to teach in Spanish, which I coped with, more or less.
 I have taught undergraduate course units on both Biological Anthropology and in Human Evolution, as well as postgraduate courses on The Origins of Modern Humans and on Human Ecology, Today and Yesterday, and in addition I supervise graduate students undertaking research, as well as directing research at Cueva Negra del Estrecho del Río Quípar and Sima de las Palomas del Cabezo Gordo.
 I have been designated Honorific Emeritus Professor by Murcia University.
-I ceased to teach formal course units in June 2013 and now my time is taken up with research, the Murcia Univfersity research group on "Quaternary Palaeoecology, Palaeoanthropology and Technology" and the Murcian Association for the Study of Palaeoanthropology and the Quaternary (MUPANTQUAT).
+I ceased to teach formal course units in June 2013 and now my time is taken up with research both in the Murcia University research group whose P.I.is the palaeopalynologist ProfessorJosé Carrión ""Ecce Homo: Quaternary Palaeoecology, Palaeoanthropology and Technology" Research Group, and also in the Murcian Association for the Study of Palaeoanthropology and the Quaternary (MUPANTQUAT) which was established in 2012.

-MY LIFE
+LIFE HISTORY